jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Q is the only letter in the alphabet that does not appear in the name of any of the United States!
+⚡<!-- FUNFACT --> Fun fact: The 57 on Heinz ketchup bottles represents the number of varieties of pickles the company once had.

 </div>